binxor/go-bowling/README.md

 # Let's Go Bowling

-## Overview
-Create a 10-pin bowling scoring application that uses traditional scoring rules to score each frame.
+This 10-pin bowling scoring application uses traditional scoring rules to score each frame.

 ## How to Play
 Run commands in CLI.